 How can I stop a payday lender from electronically taking money out of my bank or credit union account?

-- Stop payment.
-Even if you have not revoked your authorization with the company, you can stop an automatic payment from being charged to your account by giving your bank a stop payment order.
+Even if you have not revoked your authorization with the company, you can stop an automatic payment from being charged to your account by giving your bank a “stop payment order.”
 This instructs your bank to stop the company from taking payments from your account.
-You can use this to stop payment order.
+You can use this to submit a “stop payment order.”
 Here are the steps:

-Monitor your accounts.
 Tell your bank or credit union right away if you see a payment that you did not allow (authorize) or a payment that was made after you revoked authorization.
-Federal law gives you the right to dispute and get your money back for any unauthorized transfers from your account as long as you tell your bank in time.
+Federal law gives you the right to dispute and get your money back for any unauthorized transfers from your account, as long as you tell your bank in time.
 You can use our .

 Revoking or cancelling your automatic payment does not cancel your contract with the payday lender.
 If you revoke or cancel an automatic payment on a loan, you still owe the balance on that loan.

-If youre having a problem stopping a lender from taking money out of your account, you may want to contact your state regulator or .
-You can also submit a complaint to the CFPB at consumerfinance.gov/complaint or (855) 411-2372.
+If you’re having a problem stopping a lender from taking money out of your account, you may want to contact your state regulator or .
+You can also submit a complaint to the CFPB online or by calling (855) 411-2372.

 We’ll forward your issue to the company, give you a tracking number, and keep you updated on the status of your complaint.